yahoo/mysql_partition_manager/README.md

 # License
 --------
-"Copyright 2015 Yahoo Inc. Licensed under the terms of Apache License 2.0.
-Please see the LICENSE file for terms."
+Copyright 2015 Yahoo Inc. Licensed under the terms of Apache License 2.0.
+Please see the LICENSE file for terms.